BDE 4.14.0 Production release

 )

-IMPLICIT: Create a shared pointer that takes over the management of the modifiable object (if any) previously managed by the specified managedPtr to the (template parameter) type CONVERTIBLE_TYPE, and that refers to (ELEMENT_TYPE *)managedPtr.ptr().
+Create a shared pointer that takes over the management of the modifiable object (if any) previously managed by the specified managedPtr to the (template parameter) type CONVERTIBLE_TYPE, and that refers to (ELEMENT_TYPE *)managedPtr.ptr().
 The deleter used in the managedPtr will be used to destroy the shared object when all references have been released.
 Optionally specify a basicAllocator used to allocate and deallocate the internal representation of the shared pointer.
 If basicAllocator is 0, the currently installed default allocator is used.
 If CONVERTIBLE_TYPE * is not implicitly convertible to ELEMENT_TYPE *, then a compiler diagnostic will be emitted indicating the error.
 Note that if managedPtr is empty, then an empty shared pointer is created and basicAllocator is ignored.
-Also note that if managedPtr owns a reference to another shared object (due to a previous call to shared_ptr<T>managedPtr) then no memory will be allocated, and this shared_ptr will adopt the ManagedPtrs ownership of that shared object.
+Also note that if managedPtr owns a reference to another shared object (due to a previous call to shared_ptr<T>::managedPtr) then no memory will be allocated, and this shared_ptr will adopt the ManagedPtrs ownership of that shared object.

 template<class ANY_TYPE >